CoherentStructures/CoherentStructures.jl/docs/src/basics.md

 ## Distance computations

-To compute distances w.r.t. standard metrics, there exists the excellent [`Distance.jl`](https://github.com/JuliaStats/Distances.jl) package.
+For computing distances w.r.t. standard metrics, there exists the excellent [`Distance.jl`](https://github.com/JuliaStats/Distances.jl) package.
 For example, the Euclidean distance between two points is computed by any of the last two lines:
 ```